dgulyas/practice/README.md

 practice
 ========

-Different algorithms and data structures I've been coding for practice.
+Different algorithms and data structures I've been coding for practice after my graduation.